 This course covers the development of art forms from ancient times to the Renaissance.
 Emphasis is placed on content, terminology, design, and style.
 Upon completion, students should be able to demonstrate an historical understanding of art as a product reflective of human social development.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a general education course in humanities/fine arts. (on demand)